Formula restaurant

+Interior of a Burger King restaurant in Tiller Torget, Trondheim.

 A formula restaurant is a type of formula retail business.
 It is characterized as a restaurant regulated by contractual or other arrangements to standardize menus, ingredients, food preparation, interior and exterior design and/or uniforms.
 The term refers to the characteristics of the restaurant rather than its ownership, following a business model controlled by an overseeing corporation.
 Most formula restaurants are chain restaurants, though this does not have to be the case.

 In legal definitions, there may be a minimum number of "substantially identical" restaurants for them to be considered formula restaurants.
 This number varies across jurisdictions.

 Formula retail

 Formula retail is a type of sales activity required by contractual or other arrangements to offer a standardized array of services and/or merchandise, trademark, interior or exterior design and/or uniforms.
 This applies to the restaurant industry where menus, ingredients and food preparation may be standardized according to the overseeing corporation's business model, intended to maximize marketing potential.